It’s an exciting Saturday to talk about the health benefits of bay leaf.

-There are a few mentions across the web that using bay leaves can be helpful in stopping the formation of kidney stones.
+There are a few mentions across the web that using bay leaves can help stop the formation of kidney stones.

-They just boil the leaves and make it into a tea and regularly drink it.
+They just boil the leaves and make them into tea and regularly drink it.

 A natural way of removing dandruff is by using bay leaves.